veerendra2/dotfiles/README.md

 My customized `dotfiles` collection

 ## How to install?
-_Have install it manually right now...writing an automated python script install it.
+_Have install it manually right now...writing an automated python script to install it.
 Check out [one-installer](https://github.com/veerendra2/one-installer)_

 ## My Other Resources